-Scheduled Upload from S3
+Scheduled Upload to Glacier from S3

 Data which is already in AWS’ cloud can be moved to Glacier storage with the help of the lifecycle policy feature.
 If you do not urgently need some of the files stored in a S3 bucket, it is possible to schedule their transfer to a less costly place - that is what these policies are for.

 You can create a policy via your AWS console, in the Properties page of your S3 bucket.
 Just make sure that the Archive to the Glacier Storage Class checkbox is selected.
 After a new policy is created, your data will be transferred to from S3 to Glacier after time specified.
-It will not show up in Glacier storage however - you still could view it from S3 bucket.
+It will not show up in Glacier storage, however - you still could view it from S3 bucket.
 You would have to restore this archive from Glacier before any other operations would be available.

-Scheduled upload is a best option in case user's data is already in S3.
-It is also a more convenient way for companies with a great flow of electronic documentation because it allows administrator to automate the archiving of a large number of items.
+Scheduled upload is the best option in case user's data is already in S3.
+It is also a more convenient way for companies with a great flow of electronic documentation because it allows an administrator to automate the archiving of a large number of items.
 On the downside, this additional tier of storage results in extra storage fees plus a request fee for archiving to Glacier.

 Both ways of transferring data to Glacier storage have certain pros and cons.
 Let us summarize their differences to make the comparison easier.